lpullynen/guide/Writerside/topics/Proficiency-requirements.md

 Users can see the requirements in their competencies.
 They also get notifications, if there are any changes to the requirements.

-As Competency Manager, you will also see these requirements when browsing user competencies.
+As a Competency Manager, you will also see these requirements when browsing user competencies.
+You can use this information, when creating mentoring programs.

 <procedure title="Set proficiency requirements" id="set_proficiency_requirements">
 <step>Go to <ui-path>Competency Center > Proficiency requirements</ui-path> and click <control>Set requirements</control>.